electricpocket/stylemapexample/README.md

 Google Maps Android API Demos
 ===================================
+Modified by EP Sept 2019 to demonstrate bug with transparent map backgorund not working.

 These are demos for the [Google Maps Android API v2](https://developers.google.com/maps/documentation/android-api/) in the Java programming language.